Lawliar/CO3/README.md

     3. baud rate is the baud rate for the serial port.
 This only matters when a physical serial port is used.
 For any other cases, specifying different number makes no difference.

 ## Docker build
-- In order to use this docker file, steps in [submodule initialization](#submodule-initialization) and [arm cross compiler](#arm-cross-compiler) are still required. llvm-prebuilt will not be necessary, as we will use the one from apt.
+- In order to use this docker file, step in [arm cross compiler](#arm-cross-compiler) are still required. llvm-prebuilt will not be necessary, as we will use the one from apt.
-- After the docker image is up, the environment needed to build the firmware and the orchestrator is prepared.
+- You can use the docker environment to build the firmware.
+Everything else is prepared.
-- Then you can build the selected firmware and the orchestrator through simple cmake commands.

 ## Docker run
 - Running CO3 requires the serial port to be exposed to the docker container.